 New to the industry, got a contract working overseas and don’t know where to start?

-You may have decided that a land-based career overseas is the one for you.
+You may have decided that a land-based career, working overseas in hostile environments is the one for you.
 There are many companies who are hiring sub-contractors to work for them overseas.
 These companies will generally offer work on a rotational basis that will fit in with HMRC guidelines so that you can keep your earnings tax free in the United Kingdom.

 To be classed as a non-resident you MUST adhere to the following:

 • You MUST be employed or carry on a trade or profession abroad.